How to Apply for WIC

 Find Out What Documents Are Needed to Apply for WIC

-Your documents will help answer questions about your income, family makeup and more.
-Required verification documents include:
+Your documents will help answer questions about what you earned, your family makeup and more.
+Documents you will be asked to bring include:

-- Proof of identity, such as a driver’s license or birth certificate.
+- Proof of your identity, like a driver’s license or birth certificate.

-- Proof of income, such as a pay stub or a recent bank statement.
+- Proof of what you earned, like a pay stub or bank statement.

-- Proof of address, such as a recent utility bill or lease agreement.
+- Proof of your address, like a utility bill or rent agreement.

-- The WIC referral form, in order to prove that you are medically qualified.
+- The WIC referral form, to prove that you are qualified.